ohmymex/ohmymex/README.md

 ## Hi there 👋
 ---
 - 🔭 I’m currently working on "Myself"
-- 🌱 I’m currently learning "Rust"
+- 🌱 I’m currently learning "Prabogo Framework"
 - 💬 Ask me about "D1c.... heheh"
 - 📫 How to reach me: "Idk, ask chatgpt"
 - 😄 Pronouns: "im not the mental illness sh1t